Shakeskeyboarde/wurk/core/wurk/README.md

   - Log level can also be set using the `WURK_LOG_LEVEL` environment variable.
 The command line option takes precedence over the environment variable.
 - `--clear`
   - Clear the screen on startup.
 This does the same thing as the linux `clear` command, but is more CI friendly.
 It does not error if it is not available or `TERM` is not set, and it respects TTY availability.

+## Package Managers

+Wurk supports NPM, PNPM, and Yarn v2+.
+The package manager is automatically detected based on the [Corepack](https://nodejs.org/api/corepack.html) defined `packageManager` field in your root `package.json` file.

+If you're not using Corepack, then Wurk will fallback to detecting files and configuration specific to each package manager.

+- PNPM: `pnpm-workspace.yaml` present.
+- Yarn: `workspaces` package field and `yarn.lock` present.
+- NPM: `workspaces` package field, and NO `yarn.lock` present.